How to Choose Where to Travel Next

 We spent three hours last night debating which part of the world to go to.
 No decision.
 Ticket prices are going up.
 We have to decide.
 NOW.
 But it’s way too hard.

-See, this is why people take extended time off from careers to go RTW.
+This is why people take extended time off from careers to go on a round-the-world travel adventure.

 So what to do with their two weeks of vacation don’t begin to feel like the most important decision in the world.
 I know, I know, it’s not.
 The most important decision is when I’m going to quit my job and travel the world.
 (Kidding, Tom….sort of.)